lhcb/starterkit-lessons/first-analysis-steps/lhcb-dev.md

    ```
    This makes sure the LHCb commands use the ssh protocol instead of https.

 {% endcallout %}

-This lesson introduces you the commands:
+This lesson introduces the commands:

  - `lb-dev` for setting up a new development environment
  - `git lb-use` and `git lb-checkout` for downloading LHCb software packages